-To mark Bob Dylan’s 80th birthday this year, Robert Golding looks at the career of the Nobel laureate and asks what his life can teach us about making our way in the world
+A look back at Bob Dylan’s 80th birthday in 2021, when Robert Golding looked at the career of the Nobel laureate and asked what his life can teach us about making our way in the world

 ‘Twenty years of schoolin’ and they put you on the day shift.’
 So sang Bob Dylan with typical humour and exasperation in his 1965 classic ‘Subterranean Homesick Blues’.
 It is a line that may resonate with many young people beginning their working life in the Covid-19 era.

 Since arriving on the scene in Greenwich Village in 1962, the Nobel Laureate, who turns 80 today, has attracted continual reassessment.
 The brilliant opaque words, combined with a sense that in Dylan words matter to an unusual degree, have caused an immense critical literature to grow up.
 It’s difficult to think of a living figure more discussed.

 Commentary has tended to focus on Dylan’s extraordinariness, and one can see why: he has achieved remarkable things, all while retaining his aloofness.
 When I asked singer-songwriter Emma Swift, who recently recorded an album of Dylan covers Blonde on the Tracks (2020), whether Dylan had been in touch about her album, she said: ‘I’m often asked that.
 But Dylan is to me a mythical figure.
 I’d be just as surprised if Samuel Taylor Coleridge called.’

 Too often then, Dylan is treated as prophet and sage, and not as someone who hustled his way through the world – as we might do too.
 Our admiration for him might preclude us from seeing what he can teach.

 “Dylan to me is a mythical figure.
 I’d be just as surprised if Samuel Taylor Coleridge called.”Emma Swift

 Get born, keep warm